pretzelai/pretzelai/README.md

 - Install Pretzel: `pip install pretzelai` then run `pretzel lab` to open the web interface.
 OR, use our **free hosted version**: https://pretzelai.app
 - In any Jupyter cell, click “**Ask AI**” or press Cmd+K (Mac) / Ctrl+K (Linux/Windows) to prompt AI
 - Use the **AI Sidebar** with Ctrl+Cmd+B (Mac) or Ctrl+Alt+B (Linux/Windows) to chat with AI, generate code, and ask questions
+- To switch to your own OpenAI API key, see the [Configuration](#configuration) section

 ![](assets/main.png)